Meneabe/meneabe.github.io/sample_page.md

 print(f'Durbin-Watson: {dw}')
 ```

 Homoscedasticity: The variance of the residuals is constant across all levels of the independent variable.
+This means there is no heteroscedasticity.

 Residual Plot:
 I used the same residual plot to check if residuals have constant variance.